Pawnshops hit paydirt as Southeast Asians sweat before pay day

-SINGAPORE/BANGKOK Faced with rising living costs and unable to wait until pay day, growing numbers of Southeast Asians are putting their gold jewelry and designer watches in hock, creating a boom in pawnshops across Singapore, Malaysia, Thailand and Vietnam.
+SINGAPORE/BANGKOK, Sept 10 Faced with rising living costs and unable to wait until pay day, growing numbers of Southeast Asians are putting their gold jewellery and designer watches in hock, creating a boom in pawnshops across Singapore, Malaysia, Thailand and Vietnam.

 In a sign of the times, the cast of U.S. reality TV show "Pawn Stars" paid a visit last month, promoting their show in a region where the industry is on the ascent.

-Pawnshop businesses are also in flavor with investors.
+Pawnshop businesses are also in flavour with investors.
 The share price for Singapore's MoneyMax Financial Services Ltd stands around 30 percent higher than its initial public offering last month.

 These companies are trying to shake off their image as lenders of last resort to the desperate.
 But their newfound success may signal trouble for Southeast Asian economies, as pawnshops and other similar businesses typically outperform when household budgets are strained.